Author: James McLoughlin / Submitted: 18 May 2020.

 Internal constraints such as muscle and joint contracture, viscoelastic stiffness of muscles and velocity dependent hyperexcitability in spasticity can also alter biomechanics (Glazier & Davids, 2009).
 Training may consider increasing active range (if possible) and exploring optimal ways of controlling any new range to adapt and improve performance.

 Robotic exoskeletons can provide biomechanical support and assistance to enable function and increase practice.
 Features can include impedance control of the device as it interacts with the environment, and adaptive control, which adjusts to a person’s needs (Krebs, 2018).
 Potential advantages in enabling movement are anticipated in terms of reducing disability, but important questions around the design requirements to enhance motor learning still need to be answered (Rodgers et al., 2019; Tejima, 2001).
-Even so, novel robotic technology if paired with virtual reality may have enormous potential to provide a variable and enriched motor learning experience (Krakauer & Cortés, 2018).
+Even so, novel robotic technology if paired with virtual reality may have potential to provide a variable and enriched motor learning experience (Krakauer & Cortés, 2018).

 8. Physical Capacity